deep-inamdar/Planet_Labs_Technical_Assessment/README.md

 The developed function produces an approximate measure indicating the rate of change from "green vegetation" to "bare soil" over the time period represented by the image series.
-To acomplish this task, the imagery first needed to be classified into vegetation and soil classes.
+To accomplish this task, the imagery first needed to be classified into vegetation and soil classes.
 Spectrally, vegetation and soil are quite distinct.
-Where soil generally increases from the blue to the NIR, vegetation is typically characterized by a chlorophyll absorption feature that results in poor reflectance in the red portion of the reflectance.
+Where soil generally increases from the blue to the NIR, vegetation is typically characterized by a chlorophyll absorption feature that results in poor reflectance in the red portion of the spectrum.
 These key spectral differences are captured by the normalized difference vegetation index (NDVI), which looks at the normalized difference between the NIR and red band: